 A Alabama certification is an authenticated document for use in non-member states of the Hague Convention.
-The Alabama Secretary of State - Business Services Division will authenticate the signature or notarization for the document’s use abroad.
+The Alabama Secretary of State - Lands and Trademarks/Authentications Division will authenticate the signature or notarization for the document’s use abroad.

 You can request an apostille with the Alabama Secretary of State by mail, fax, or in person.
 Submit certified copies of the document, along with the foreign country in which the apostille will be used, and the state will issue the apostille.

 The statutory fee is $5 per document certification.

 Alabama has the authority to authenticate a document only if it was issued in Alabama.
 If the document was issued by another state, or at the federal level, you must contact the appropriate state or federal agency.